-For the last two years we have donated towards the Sizabantwana Reading Power Programme on behalf of our top partners instead of giving out awards.
-(2011 we donated furniture, 2012 we donated towards a computer network system and laptop).
+For the last seven years we have donated towards the Sizabantwana Reading Power Programme on behalf of our top partners instead of giving out awards.
+The donations have included furniture, filing cabinets and laptops.

 Community Farm Schools (Barrydale, Western Cape)